global

 3.2.
 Accepted Payment Methods

-Nickel enables Payors to transmit payments to Recipients via automated clearing house (ACH), credit card, or debit card.
-Recipients may receive payments via paper check, electronic check, debit card, ACH transfer, wire transfer, Mastercard’s remote payment and presentment service network, real‑time payments, push‑to‑card payments, or via a virtual card number (“VCN”).
+Nickel enables Payors to transmit payments to Recipients via automated clearinghouse ("ACH"), credit card, or debit card.
+Recipients may receive payments via paper check, electronic check, debit card, ACH transfer, wire transfer, Mastercard's remote payment and presentment service network, real time payments, push to card payments or via virtual card number ("VCN").

-- Cards issued on the following payment networks may be used as payment methods via the Services: Visa, Mastercard, American Express, Discover, STAR, PULSE, and Accel.
+• Cards issued on the following payment networks may be used as payment methods via the Services: Visa, MC, American Express, Discover, STAR, PULSE and Accel.

 3.3.
 Fund Ownership